Greater Britain: Greater Britain (1869)

 The discourse was initiated by Charles Wentworth Dilke with the publication of Greater Britain: A Record of Travel in English-Speaking Countries During 1866-7.
-The racist nature of Dilke's endeavour was vouchsafed with an opening comment in the Preface: "The idea which in all the length of my travels has been at once my fellow and my guide—a key wherewith to unlock the hidden things of strange new lands—is a conception, however imperfect, of the grandeur of our race, already girding the earth, which it is destined, perhaps, eventually to overspread".
-Dilke oscillates between eulogising the English and the British: "There are men who say that Britain in her age will claim the glory of having planted greater Englands across the seas.
+Dilkes begins the work by stating in its preface: "The idea which in all the length of my travels has been at once my fellow and my guide—a key wherewith to unlock the hidden things of strange new lands—is a conception, however imperfect, of the grandeur of our race, already girding the earth, which it is destined, perhaps, eventually to overspread".
+Dilke continues by arguing that "There are men who say that Britain in her age will claim the glory of having planted greater Englands across the seas.
 They fail to perceive that she has done more than found plantations of her own—that she has imposed her institutions upon the offshoots of Germany, of Ireland, of Scandinavia, and of Spain.
 Through America, England is speaking to the world".

-He toured the United States shortly after the defeat of the Confederate States and the passage of the Thirteenth Amendment, which abolished slavery.
+He toured the United States shortly after the defeat of the Confederate States of America in the American Civil War and the passage of the Thirteenth Amendment, which abolished slavery.